My Introduction to High Sensitivity

 Highly Sensitivity is Not a Mental Illness

 Highly Sensitive People are deep thinkers and deep feelers who’ve often sensed their difference from a young age, and most remember being told they were “too sensitive.”
 But high sensitivity is not a mental health diagnosis.
-There are some sensitive people who have diagnosable disorders, just as some non-sensitive people do.
-But most do not, just like most non-sensitive people do not.
+There are some sensitive people who have diagnosable disorders, just as some non-HSPs do.
+But most do not, just like most less sensitive people do not.

 However, highly sensitive people have been found to be more deeply impacted by their childhood environment—both positively and negatively.
 For this reason, highly sensitive children have been referred to as “orchids,” because much like HSPs, orchids do exceptionally well in ideal conditions and exceptionally badly in poor ones.
 Children who test low for sensitivity are referred to as “dandelions” because they are less sensitive to environmental quality and therefore, exhibit resiliency anywhere.
 There’s evidence of a third group who fall into a medium level of sensitivity, that researchers called “tulips” (Read the study here).